 New bus service - 535 Carlingford to Parramatta

 The T6 Carlingford Line passenger services ceased operation from Sunday 5 January 2020, and has been replaced with a new bus route - the 535, to transport passengers between Carlingford, Telopea, Dundas, Rydalmere, Camellia/Rosehill and Parramatta CBD.
 Customers wishing to travel to Clyde will need to interchange at Parramatta for a rail service.

-Every effort will be made to minimise impacts on road users and the community in the Carlingford precinct, with notification of any traffic changes or road closures.
+Every effort will be made to minimise impacts on road users and community from the Carlingford to Camellia corridor, with notification of any traffic changes or road closures.

 Active transport link

-A new active transport link, or walking and bike riding path, will be built in the Carlingford precinct as part of the Parramatta Light Rail project.
+A new active transport link, or walking and bike riding path, will be built as part of the Parramatta Light Rail project.
 This shared path will connect with the existing Parramatta Valley Cycleway at Rydalmere, supporting the City of Parramatta Council’s broader cycleway and road network.

-The Parramatta Light Rail active transport link will facilitate access for cyclists and pedestrians to new town centres at Camellia and Telopea, the Western Sydney University campus at Rydalmere, and the growing areas of Dundas and Carlingford.
-View the Active Transport Link map here.
+The active transport link will facilitate access for cyclists and pedestrians to new town centres at Camellia and Telopea, the Western Sydney University campus at Rydalmere, and the growing areas of Dundas and Carlingford.

-Parramatta Light Rail has been designed to minimise impacts on heritage items and use of existing road and rail corridors will limit these impacts.
+The Parramatta Light Rail has been designed to minimise impacts on heritage items and the use of existing road and rail corridors will limit these impacts.

 On the former T6 Carlingford Line, the heritage aspects of the Dundas Station building and platform, opened in 1896 and on the State Heritage Register, will be protected and incorporated into a new light rail stop in the same location.

 Features and Benefits